Titán (wrestler): Los Ingobernables de Japón (2022–2025)

-At Declaration of Power on October 10, 2022, Titán returned to NJPW under a mask, aiding Los Ingobernables de Japon (LIJ) in a tag-team match against United Empire.
-After the match, Titán revealed himself and requested to join LIJ.
-The stable accepted Titán into the group, where he became the first full-time non-Japanese member.
-The following month, Titán teamed with LIJ stablemate Bushi to challenge for the IWGP Junior Heavyweight Tag Team Championships, however, the duo lost to Catch 2/2 (Francesco Akira and TJP).
-Titán and Bushi continued to team in November, where they participated in the Super Junior Tag League.
-The duo finished with 12 points, failing to advance to the finals.

-In February, Titán appeared on the Fantastica Mania tour, where he competed in the Interfaction Tag Team Tournament, teaming with Bushi, but lost to Ultimo Guerrero and Atlantis Jr. in the finals.
-The day after the tournament, Titán defeated Soberano Jr. to retain the CMLL World Welterweight Championship.
+At Declaration of Power on October 10, Titán returned to NJPW under a mask, aiding Los Ingobernables de Japón in a tag team match against United Empire.
+After the match, Titán revealed himself and requested to join the stable, who accepted Titán's request, making him the first full-time non-Japanese member.
+On November 5, Titán and stablemate BUSHI unsuccessfully challenged Catch 2/2 (Francesco Akira and TJP) for the IWGP Junior Heavyweight Tag Team Championship.
+Later that month, they entered the Super Jr. Tag League, but failed to advance to the finals with a total of twelve points.
+In February 2023, during the revived Fantastica Mania 2023 tour, Titán defeated Soberano Jr. to retain the CMLL World Welterweight Championship.